-Each year, 80 newly diagnosed infants with sickle cell disease are seen by our Infant Sickle Cell Program team of physicians, nurse practitioners, social workers, genetic counselors and development specialists that provides education about the diagnosis, supportive care, and treatment options to families.
+Our Infant Sickle Cell Program team of physicians, nurse practitioners, social workers, genetic counselors and development specialists provides education about the diagnosis, supportive care, and treatment options to families.

 Children’s National sees children from around the Washington, DC, metropolitan region, nation, and world who need the kind of specialized expertise and child-focused care we offer.

 Our providers represent medical and surgical specialties, family practice, and general pediatrics.

 Pediatric specialists at Children’s National work closely to ensure an integrated approach to caring for each child and family.